netinvent/npbackup/ROADMAP.md

 ### Branding manager
 We might want to put all files into `resources` directory and have `customization.py` files generated from there.

+### New installer
+We might need to code an installer script for Linux, and perhaps a NSIS installer for Windows.